-Otsukuri and Sashimi are the same thing or different ?
+Otsukuri and Sashimi are the same things or different things?

-Basically, Otsukuri and Sashimi have the same meaning
+But in the first place, Otsukuri and Sashimi are the same things?